MilliPress/MilliCache/README.md

 ```

 ---
-## Clear & Expire Cache

-Please note that MilliCache by default expires (not deletes) cache entries that have reached their lifetime (TTL).
-When a cache entry is expired, it will regenerate in the background at the next request and a stale copy is served to the visitor.
+Please note that by default, MilliCache will expire (not delete) cache entries that have reached their lifetime (TTL).
+When a cache entry has expired, it will be regenerated in the background on the next request and an outdated copy will be served to the visitor.
-That way, the user will not notice any delay while the cache is regenerating.
+This way, the user will not notice any delay while the cache is regenerated.

-Cache entries will expire whenever necessary.
-For example, when a post is published or updated, the cache entry of the post and the front-page will be cleared.
-When a site option is updated, all cache entries of the site will be cleared and so on.
+Cache entries expire whenever necessary.
+For example, when a post is published or updated, the cache entry for the post and the front page is cleared.
+When a site option is updated, all cache entries of the site are cleared, and so on.
-MilliCache provides the various methods to clear the cache by flags, URLs, or IDs.
-You can write your own custom hooks to clear or expire cache whenever you need it.
+MilliCache provides different methods to clear the cache by flags, URLs or IDs.
+You can write your own custom hooks to clear or expire the cache whenever you need it.

-The parameter `$expire` is optional.
-If set to `true`, the cache entries will regenerate in the background at the next request.
-By default, the cache entries will be deleted by using the following methods.
+The `$expire` parameter is optional.
+If set to `true`, the cache entries will be regenerated in the background on the next request.
+By default, the cache entries are deleted using the following methods.
-It is up to you to decide whether you want to expire or delete cache entries based on your requirements and how time-critical the cache entries are.
+It is up to you to decide whether to expire
+or delete cache entries based on your requirements and how time-critical the cache entries are.

 ---
 ### Clear Global Cache

 To clear all cache entries, use the following function.
-This will completely clear the cache.
-Please note the `$expire` parameter to expire the cache entries instead of deleting them.
+This will clear the cache completely.
+Note the `$expire` parameter to expire the cache entries instead of deleting them.

 ```php
 /*